Rift7/disk-space/README.md

 ## Contributing

 Feel free to contribute to this project.
 Fork it, make your changes, and submit a pull request.
-Ensure that your code is well-commented and tested.

 ## License